Adopting a Kitten: The Process

 Step 4

 Waiting for the litter to be born is the hardest part.
-Up until that point you have given money to me with the thought and hope of a kitten.
-That can be scary.
-But then… Once they are born, it becomes real.
 Once the kittens are born I will email those on the list eligible for that litter to give them the good news.
-And you get to be bombarded by kitten pictures on my Instagram!
+And you get to be bombarded by kitten pictures on my Instagram, Facebook, and weekly on the website!
 I post pictures weekly of each kitten.
-If I have multiple litters born within a month, the eligible buyers can pick from either litter.
-Pick-up dates may differ, however.
+If I have multiple litters born within a month, the eligible buyers can pick from either litter but must know which litter by the time the oldest litter is 6 weeks old.

 Step 5